-Frequently Asked Questions of our dinner shows
+Frequently Asked Questions about our dinner shows

 How does payment work?

-Bare Elements Productions will provide an invoice.
+For private events Bare Elements Productions will provide an invoice.
 You can pay via EFT, Paypal or credit card.
 A 25% deposit is required to secure a booking and the balance is required two weeks before an event.

-Which theme should I choose?
+Which show should I choose?

 Can shows be adapted to suit my event?

-The shows are scripted but f you are having a particular type of event (e.g. hens’ night, baby shower, birthday) and would like the activities to reflect the occasion, we will work to ensure this is reflected in the show.
+The shows are scripted but if you are having a particular type of event (e.g. hens’ night, baby shower, birthday) and would like the activities to reflect the occasion, we will work to ensure this is reflected in the show.